 Instead the UC rules allow some working UC claimants to have (or retain) a Limited Capability for Work/Work Related Activities Element when their maximum Universal Credit is assessed- click here.

 And those in work who have a Limited Capability for Work have a work allowance (ie more of their earnings are disregarded).

 What about those claimants who are doing permitted work when they make a claim for Universal Credit?

-It’s June, and Sammy is 26.
-She has been receiving Income Related Employment and Support Allowance for nearly three years and is in the Work Related Activity Group.
+Sammy is 36.
+She has been receiving Income Related Employment and Support Allowance for several years and is in the Work Related Activity Group.

 When her maximum UC is assessed it will be made up of: